-Somethings you don’t usually get with hostels – like child care or a massage for €20, a kitchen to cook your meals, and your own separate trunk storage.
+Aventura offers amenities you don’t usually get with hostels – like child care service, a massage for €20, well-stocked kitchen to cook your meals, and your own trunk (not a measly locker) for storage.

-Tip: Bring your own towel or you can rent one for 600 HUF (or 2 euros)
+Tip: Bring your own towel or you can rent one for 600 HUF (about € 2)

 The hostel is also part of Hostelling International, a non-profit network of hostels where all the funds stay in the location and help support the local business.

-How to Get there: 12 Visegradi utca
+How to get here: 12 Visegradi utca

-Rates: € 12-17 for shared room in peak season. € 35-45 for the private Japan room.
+Budget: approximately € 12-17 for shared room in peak season. € 35-45 for the private Japan room.

-Thank you Agnes for being so welcoming and open.
+Thank you Agnes for welcoming us!